Please change your location to view this page.

 If an employer shuts down the whole or a part of its operations due to COVID-19, the employer may be able to direct employees to take annual leave.
 Employers may have this right under an enterprise agreement, but the enterprise agreement may place restrictions on this right.

 For employees not covered by an enterprise agreement or award, the employer may direct the employee to take annual leave only if the direction is reasonable.
-What is reasonable will depend on the facts and circumstances relevant to each employee, including the amount of annual leave they have and the notice they are given of the direction.
-It’s unlikely that simply relying on the COVID-19 threat will, at this stage, make the direction reasonable.
+In most circumstances, it will be reasonable to require employees to use annual leave where the organisation has been forced to shut down as a result of COVID-19.

 If an employee is unwell, their employer should tell them not to attend work, and if necessary, see a doctor.
 The employee will be entitled to paid personal leave.
 If the employee doesn’t accrue personal leave (for example, if they are a casual) or doesn’t have enough personal leave to use, the employer should consider a special leave arrangement or discuss other leave arrangements, including unpaid leave.